-10. Cool It on Spicy Foods
+10. Cool Down on Spicy Foods

-Spicy foods may taste great but as many of us have experienced, they often lead to an upset stomach.
-Similar to caffeine, spicy foods work to irritate the lining of the bladder causing an increased urgency to rush to the bathroom.
-If you love spice, you don’t have to entirely eliminate it from your diet, but do your best to cut back on foods such as spicy mexican dishes, hot wings, and horseradish.
+Spicy foods may taste great, but as many of us have experienced, they often lead to an upset stomach.
+Like caffeine, spicy foods work to irritate the bladder lining, causing an increased urgency to rush to the bathroom.
+If you love spice, you don’t have to eliminate it from your diet but do your best to cut back on foods such as spicy Mexican dishes, hot wings, and horseradish.

 Try This: If you can’t live without the flavor in your life, speak with your healthcare provider to see what you can use to replace spicy foods.